-In 2022 alone, a flooding event induced by heavy rainfall in Nasarawa State damaged and destroyed houses and other critical infrastructure, displaced 145 000 people from 95 communities (settlements) in 11 LGAs while also disruption business and livelihoods in the state. the North-central states are recording a reduction in the amount of rainfall resulting from late onset of rainfall, early cessation, and shortened length of the rainy season as well as desert encroachment which are evidence of drought in the region.
-The project building will take into consideration, recent and future climatic trends in its preliminary designs.
+In 2022 alone, a flooding event induced by heavy rainfall in Nasarawa State damaged and destroyed houses and other critical infrastructure, displaced 145 000 people from 95 communities (settlements)in 11 LGAs while also disruption business and livelihoods in the state. the North-central states are recording a reduction in the amount of rainfall resulting from late onset of rainfall, early cessation, and shortened length of the rainy season as well as desert encroachment which are evidence of drought in the region.
+The Project is constructing climate-resilient hostels for NSUK students with a consideration to both recent and future climatic trends in its preliminary designs.
 This includes locating new constructions in areas with low flood-risk, building elevated structures with considerable tree cover to provide shade and designing drainages to be more storm-resilient.

-The indicative rating of the potential impacts of climate and geophysical hazards on the project's physical infrastructure and assets as currently designed under relevant subsectors is Moderate.
+The indicative rating of the potential impacts of climate and geophysical hazards on the Project's physical infrastructure and assets as currently designed under relevant subsectors is Moderate.
 Climate and geophysical hazards are likely to impact the structural integrity, materials, siting, longevity, and overall effectiveness of the investments.

-Climate Actions | Resilience Measures

-Modulation of risks by the project's soft components and development context
+Climate Actions | Resilience Measures Modulation of risks by the Project's soft components and development context

-Further analysis on the potential impact on key components/subsectors due to exposure from hazards is modulated by the project's soft components and broader development context, considering particularly vulnerable groups including women, is presented as follows:
+Further analysis on the potential impact on key components/subsectors due to exposure from hazards is modulated by the Project's soft components and broader development context, considering particularly vulnerable groups including women, is presented as follows:

-Modulation of risks by the project's soft components: The project includes capacity enhancement, emergency preparedness plans, awareness raising and evacuation drills for target beneficiaries.
-The project also supports the updating of flood maps to inform the location of future critical urban infrastructure away from high-risk sites.
+Modulation of risks by the Project's soft components: The Project includes capacity enhancement, emergency preparedness plans, awareness raising and evacuation drills for target beneficiaries.
+The Project also supports the updating of flood maps to inform the location of future critical urban infrastructure away from high-risk sites.
 Combined, these features will reduce the anticipated risk from climate and geophysical hazards.

-Modulation of risks by the project's development context: In Nasarawa state, where the project is taking place, there are efforts to develop strategies and build institutional capacity to identify and respond to disruptions from climate and geophysical hazards.
+• Modulation of risks by the Project's development context: In Nasarawa state, where the Project is taking place, there are efforts to develop strategies and build institutional capacity to identify and respond to disruptions from climate and geophysical hazards.
 Also, the project development is located in a well-organised academic environment where there is effective enforcement of laws ensuring that building and development are zoned in low-risk locations.
 However, there are weak emergency response systems in place to bring relief services in case of extreme weather events.
 There is an overall decrease in the risk from climate and geophysical hazards.